merzlab/QUICK-docs/docs/source/index.rst

 **Note to Users:** QUICK is still in the experimental stage and we do not guarantee it will work flawlessly in all your applications.
 But we are working hard to detect and fix issues.
-If you experience any compile or runtime issues please report us through our github repository: `<https://github.com/merzlab/QUICK/issues>`_.
+If you experience any compile or runtime issues, please report to us through our github repository: `<https://github.com/merzlab/QUICK/issues>`_.